 Every hotel on this list holds either a recognised third-party environmental certification or has published specific, measurable sustainability results.
 Large chain lifestyle flags are excluded.
 Each property has fewer than 100 rooms or operates with a distinct independent identity, and every eco claim here traces back to a verifiable source, not a brand mission statement.

-How we selected and ranked these hotels
+How we ranked these eco-friendly boutique hotels

 Eco-friendly boutique hotels in NYC at a glance